kirru2198/My_AWS/CloudFormation/08_04_ SQS _and_SES.md

 📌 *Note*: SES starts in **sandbox mode**, meaning you can only send to **verified addresses**.
 To send to unverified addresses, you’ll need to request **production access**.

 ---

-## Let Me Know
-Would you also like the **CloudFormation YAML template** for the FIFO queue, even though you used the console?
-It’s useful for reusability across environments like dev, test, and prod.